unjx-de/launchpad/README.md

 ## How to use

-Use the docker compose to spin up the service.
+Use the docker-compose to spin up the service.
 The Weather is fetched over a [Current Weather Api Call](https://openweathermap.org/current) with environment variables for the needed parameters.
+If you don't want to see the weather, do not provide a key as environment variable.
 Please refer to the available options as shown in the docker-compose example.

 ### Example of the bookmarks.json